devopsysadmin/dotfiles/README.md

 * some applies to Mac as well

 # Use
-- Download this repository, hopefully in your HOME/.local directory
+- Download this repository in any folder (ex: $HOME/.cache/dotfiles)
-- Run setup.sh as normal user
+- Run setup.sh as normal user from the downloaded folder